 top of page

-What we know for sure is that these gaps didn’t happen by accident—they’re the legacy of centuries of policy, discrimination, and limited access to opportunity.
+What we know for sure is that these gaps didn’t happen by accident.
 What we also know for sure is that health, wealth, and life span are all interconnected—when one is limited, all are affected.

 While our generation has had greater access to education, employment opportunities, information and resources, Black people still experience shorter lives, lower wealth, and more barriers to wellness.
 That’s why we need you to be a part of our community to learn and inspire others to grow Better Gray together.